AkiKono/RND-Kinematics-Project/writeup.md

 **Inverse Position Kinematics Calculation**

 The path of the end effector is given, so the end effector position <px,py,pz> and orientation <roll,pitch,yaw>.
 These positions and orientations are defined in the base_link reference frame (the same as URDF reference frame) which is different from the end effector reference frame when DH parameters were defined.
 To distinguish them, let rotation matrix from URDF reference frame to the given end effector orientation as R0_EE and let rotation matrix from URDF reference frame to the end effector defined in DH parameter process as R0_GF (GF stands for gripper finger).
-Then, the rotation matrix, RGF_EE, can be calculated as:

-RGF_EE = R0_GF.inv() x R0_EE
+From observing the rotational difference between R0_EE axes and R0_GF axes, the rotation matrix, RGF_EE is:

+RGF_EE = R_z(pi) * R_y(-pi/2)  (intrinsic rotation from GF to EE)

-The only difference between link_6 and gripper_finger_link reference frame is the translation in z-axis by d7 and l, where d7 is the distance between link_6 and gripper_link X-axes along the common Z axis and l is the distance between gripper_link and gripper_finger_link X-axes along the common Z axis.
+The only difference between link_6 and gripper_finger_link reference frame is the translation in z-axis by d7 and l, where d7 is the distance between link_6 and gripper_link X-axes along the common Z axis and l is the distance between gripper_link and gripper_finger_link X-axes along the common Z axis. (d7 = d7+l in the code)

-Since the wrist center position <wx,wy,wz> is coincident with link_6 reference frame origin, wrist center can be derived by the equation:
+Since the wrist center position <wx,wy,wz> is coincident with link_6 reference frame origin and link_6 rotation matrix is equal to gripper_finger_link rotation matrix, wrist center can be derived by the equation:

-w = p - RGF_EE x [[0],[0],[(d7+l)]]
+w = p - R0_6 * [[0],[0],[(d7+l)]]

+where R0_6 = R0_GF = R0_EE * RGF_EE.inv()

 * Inverse Position Kinematics to Calculate Wrist Center